-Suitable Extinguishing Media: This product is essentially nonflammable until welded; therefore, use a suitable extinguishing agent for a surrounding fire.
+Suitable Extinguishing Media: This product, as shipped, is essentially nonhazardous until welded.
+Use a suitable extinguishing agent for a surrounding fire.

 Unsuitable Extinguishing Media: None known.

 SECTION 6 - ACCIDENTAL RELEASE MEASURES

 In the case of a release of solid welding consumable products, solid objects can be picked up and placed into a disposal container.
 If airborne dust and/or fume is present, use adequate engineering controls and, if needed, personal protection to prevent overexposure.
 Refer to recommendations in Section 8.
 Wear proper personal protective equipment while handling.
 Do not discard as general trash.